 One way communities are attracting people to particular settings is to include public art as a part of the landscape.
 Public art is essentially defined by its location in a public place, whether it is indoors or outdoors.
-Some suggest public art may be one of a community's overlooked most and underappreciated cultural resources.
-However, the aforementioned Knight Foundation survey [Soul of the Community Initiative, The Knight Foundation, 2010] found Philadelphia residents ranked viewing public art as the second most popular activity in the city, besting hiking, jogging and biking.
+Some suggest public art may be one of a community's most overlooked and underappreciated cultural resources. aforementioned However, the Knight Foundation survey [Soul of the Community Initiative, The Knight Foundation, 2010] found Philadelphia residents ranked viewing public art as the second most popular activity in the city, besting hiking, jogging and biking.